furrepanther/atr-historical-research/docs/ocr4all.md

 ### Recognition (OCR / HTR)

 In the web interface, you can finally move on to run a transcription model once your layout recognition is complete.
 Under the menu item **Recognition** in the right sidebar, you will find your files for which all pre-processing steps have been successfully completed.
 Here you can select those scans for which you want to create an automated transcript using one OCR model.
 Ideally, the selected image files should be similar in style, e.g. hand-written by the same person or printed by the same publisher.
 Go to **line recognition models** (under **available**) to find models or model packages.
 You will be able to choose from different historial and modern font types.
 The OCR4all developers "expressly advise the use of a model package, where five models simultaneously work and interact with each other!
 This is much preferable to using only one model at a time."
-Finding suitable models for your use case is made easier via a search function.
-The final results will be displayed under the menu item **ground truth production**.
+Finding suitable models for your use case is made easier via a search function, where you can look for basic keywords like *antiqua*  or *fraktur*.

+While you are encouraged to combine several models, you can only use models from the **same model family / training group** simultaneously.
+Otherwise OCR4all will give you an error.
+Models trained with different preprocessing pipelines are incompatible.
+Mixing unrelated models (e.g. historical Fraktur + 19th-century Fraktur + handwriting) will either fail technically or degrade results.
+When working on pre-1800 German print, for instance, select several models from the **same historical Fraktur group** (e.g. `deep3_fraktur-hist/*`).
+Avoid mixing with `fraktur19/*` or `htr-*` models unless the material requires it.
+Adding too many models does not automatically improve accuracy; compatibility matters more than quantity.
+After running the recognition process, the final results will be displayed under the menu item **ground truth production**.

 Workflow summary: